1. HOW IS MY DATA ENCRYPTED?

 3. WHAT IS A NFC TAG AND DO I NEED IT?

-You can also use both technologies if that appeals more to you, for instance to have multiple backups.
+You can also use both technologies if that appeals more to you, for instance to have different backups.
 Use the in-app feature to verify your QR codes and NFC tags to ensure the app is able to read it when needed!

 4. SHOULD I PROTECT MY EXPORTED MASTER PASSWORD WITH A CODEWORD?

-It sounds weird to protect a password with an other password, even if it is called codeword.
+It sounds weird to protect a password with another password, even if it is called codeword.
 But imagine the Exported Master Password as physic key to your vault.
 If it falls in the wrong hands only your PIN protects the vault to get broken, but a PIN may be short!
-And since for regularly usage you should better use Master Password Tokens, the Exported Master Password could be placed in a real vault and could be protected with an additional password/codeword, which you may note on a piece of paper in your documents at another place.
+And since for regularly usage you should better use Master Password Tokens, the Exported Master Password could be placed in a real vault at home and could be protected with an additional password/codeword, which you may note on a piece of paper in your documents at another place.
 So it is again on you if you want to do that.
 If you have chosen a short and handy PIN it could make sense to protect it.

 6. I HAVE CHANGED MY FINGERPRINT.
 NOW MY STORED MASTER PASSWORD IS GONE.